-Toronto's enormously popular and well-attended Gay Pride celebration takes place each summer in the Church Wellesley Village, and just about any warm day you'll spot plenty of lesbians, gay guys, and friends of the community hobnobbing on the patios of the many cafes, lounges, and eateries in these parts that have them.
+Toronto's enormously popular and well-attended Gay Pride celebration takes place each summer in the Church Wellesley Village, and on just about any warm day you'll spot plenty of people hobnobbing on the patios of the many cafes, lounges, and eateries.

 Church Wellesley Village has cultivated a gay scene for several decades, discreetly so prior to the early 1980s, but in a very conspicuous and official sense since then.
-Fans of the American version of Queer As Folk will recognize it from many scenes in that TV show, which though set in Pittsburgh was filmed here in Toronto.
-As dining and entertainment districts go, the neighborhood is relatively stable - many of the same bars, shops, and restaurants have been going strong here for a decade or two.
-For longtime fans of the neighborhood and tourists seeking a reliably popular gay entertainment district, this is a good thing.
-If you're more interested in edgy, up-and-coming neighborhoods with more eclectic vibes, you might want to explore some of Toronto's trendier, mixed gay/straight areas, such as West Queen West (and adjacent Ossington Avenue) and Leslieville.
+Fans of the American version of Queer As Folk will recognize it from many scenes, which though set in Pittsburgh was filmed in Toronto.
+As dining and entertainment districts go, the neighborhood is relatively stable with many of the same bars, shops, and restaurants from two decades ago or longer.

 Museum of Contemporary Canadian Art (MOCCA), in the Queen Street West District

-A highlight of Toronto's always engaging Queen Street West Art and Design District (it's the part of the neighborhood out west beyond Bathurst Street and nicknamed West Queen West), the provocative Museum of Contemporary Canadian Art (MOCCA) (952 Queen St. W, 416-395-0067) is set back from the street in a building to which it relocated in 2005.
+A highlight of Toronto's always engaging Queen Street West Art and Design District (it's the part of the neighborhood out west beyond Bathurst Street and nicknamed West Queen West), the provocative Museum of Contemporary Canadian Art (MOCCA) is set back from the street in a building to which it relocated in 2005.
 The museum contains a significant permanent collection and also presents rotating exhibits throughout the year.
-Pictured here is a David LaChapelle mural, set in the museum's courtyard and parking area, which was shown throughout the Toronto Photography Festival one year.

 West Queen West Art & Design District

 The eclectic and arty West Queen West Art & Design District is one part of Toronto where you're never more than a few steps from an edgy gallery, minimalist design shop, fair-trade coffeehouse, or hip lounge.
-This neighborhood set along West Queen Street in the city's West End is also sometimes nicknamed Queer West Village, especially out near the intersection with Gladstone Avenue, thanks to the pronounced LGBT presence.
-In this sense, West Queen West counters the Church Street Gay Village, which is largely a traditional strip of gay clubs and shops and lacks the former's diversity of style and age, not to mention the decided pan-sexuality
+This neighborhood set along West Queen Street in the city's West End is also sometimes nicknamed Queer West Village, especially out near the intersection with Gladstone Avenue.
+In this sense, West Queen West counters the Church Street Gay Village, which is largely a traditional strip of gay clubs and shops and lacks the former's diversity of style and age.

-You'll find a genuinely exciting mix of retail, nightlife, and dining along West Queen West, which runs for nearly 2 kilometers from about Bathurst Street to Gladstone Avenue.
-Also check out Ossington Avenue, which runs north from West Queen Street to Dundas Street and contains a similar stretch of diverting shops, bars, and cafes - plus the acclaimed Museum of Contemporary Canadian Art (MOCCA).
+You'll find a genuinely exciting mix of retail, nightlife, and dining along West Queen West, which runs from about Bathurst Street to Gladstone Avenue.
+Also check out Ossington Avenue, which runs north from West Queen Street to Dundas Street and contains a similar stretch of diverting shops, bars, and cafes, plus the acclaimed Museum of Contemporary Canadian Art (MOCCA).
 Also be sure to check out leafy Trinity Bellwoods Park, a lovely place to sip coffee or nosh on the food you've picked up at one of the area's many excellent restaurants.

-The "queer" presence around here is brightest along the blocks between Ossington and Gladstone - many of the businesses on this part of Queen Street West take part in the Queer West Arts and Cultural Festival, held in August.
-The gay-popular Gladstone Hotel, with its 37 one-of-a-kind artist-designed guest rooms, is one of the most interesting lodging options in town, and on-site Gladstone Cafe and Melody Bar have a decidedly queer following.
-Nearby, The Beaver is another bar and restaurant with plenty of GLBT adherents.
+The queer presence around here is brightest along the blocks between Ossington and Gladstone streets.
+Many of the businesses on this part of Queen Street West take part in the Queer West Arts and Cultural Festival, held in August.
+The gay-popular Gladstone Hotel, with its 37 one-of-a-kind artist-designed guest rooms, is one of the most interesting lodging options in town, and even the locals stop by to visit the on-site Gladstone Cafe and Melody Bar.

 Trinity Bellwoods Park

-The regal and meticulously landscaped Trinity Bellwoods Park lies in the heart of Toronto's GLBT-popular West Queen West Art & Design District.
+The regal and meticulously landscaped Trinity Bellwoods Park lies in the heart of Toronto's LGBTQ-popular West Queen West Art & Design District.
 Queen Street forms the park's southern boundary, with Dundas Street forming the northern edge.
-Trails, park benches, a dog run, and sports fields and tennis courts, and a recreation center are components of this popular green space - it's an excellent spot for a picnic on a warm day.
+Trails, park benches, a dog run, and sports fields and tennis courts, and a recreation center are components of this popular green space, making it an excellent spot for a picnic on a warm day.

-You'll find quite a few cool eateries along Queen Street East in Leslieville - highlights include Sushi Marche, Chino Locos (Asian-meets-Latin), the amusingly named Gio Rana's Really Really Nice Restaurant, the cool brunch and breakfast favorite Lady Marmalade, and Swirl wine bar.
-There aren't really any specifically queer bars in the neighborhood, but low-keyed nightspots like The Curzon, the homey Roy Public House, and the swanky What Are You Looking At Bar (campy name, much?) draw plenty of Family.
+You'll find quite a few cool eateries along Queen Street East in Leslieville, with highlights including Sushi Marche, Chino Locos, the amusingly named Gio Rana's Really Really Nice Restaurant, the cool brunch and breakfast favorite Lady Marmalade, and Swirl wine bar.
+There aren't really any specifically gay bars in the neighborhood, but low-key nightspots like The Curzon, the homey Roy Public House, and the swanky What Are You Looking At Bar draw plenty of folks from the LGBTQ+ community.

-Ferries run from downtown Toronto at the foot of Bay Street (next to the Westin Harbour Castle Hotel) year-round to Hanlan's Point, the westernmost of the Toronto Islands and the home of the official clothing-optional beach (which, unofficially, is also Toronto's de facto gay beach).
-The boat ride takes about 15 minutes, and service is more frequent during the warmer months, but boats leave the city as early as 9 am and return as late as 11:15 pm in summer.
-Round-trip fare is $7.50.
+Ferries run from downtown Toronto at the foot of Bay Street (next to the Westin Harbour Castle Hotel) year-round to Hanlan's Point, the westernmost of the Toronto Islands and home to the only official clothing-optional beach in Toronto (which, unofficially, is also Toronto's de facto gay beach).
+The boat ride takes about 15 minutes and service is more frequent during the warmer months.
+From the ferry station on Hanlan's Point, it's about a 15-minute walk to the beach.

-Toronto's gay beach, at Hanlan's Point in the scenic Toronto Islands, overlooks calm Lake Ontario and draws considerable crowds on warm days.
-This is one of the most popular - and famous - clothing-optional beaches in North America, and certainly one of the best gay beaches in Canada.
-Hanlan's Point is without significant amenities; however, a paved walking path leads to Centre Island, with its numerous amusements, restaurants and snack bars, and additional ferry service back to the city.
+Toronto's gay beach at Hanlan's Point in the scenic Toronto Islands overlooks calm Lake Ontario and draws considerable crowds on warm days.
+This is one of the most popular clothing-optional beaches in North America and certainly one of the best gay beaches in Canada.
+If you decide to keep your suit on, don't worry as you won't be alone.
+Even though it's best-known a nude beach, plenty of beachgoers decide to keep their swimming trunks on.